achen1296/Apple-Music-Editor/README.md

 - 0x15 = most recently added
   - ditto

-Offset 13 is always 0 for the other offset 4 values.
+Offset 13 is always 0 for the other offset 4 values (but I wonder if they could be negated by setting the flag).

 Grandparents: [lpma](#lpma-playlist)